 Special Year on Geometric and Modular Representation Theory

-During the 2020-2021 academic year, the School will have a special program on Geometric and Modular Representation Theory.
-Geordie Williamson of the University of Sydney will be the Distinguished Visiting Professor.
+During the 2020-2021 academic year, the School had a special program on Geometric and Modular Representation Theory.
+Geordie Williamson of the University of Sydney was the Distinguished Visiting Professor.

 Confirmed senior participants for Term I: George Lusztig, Raphael Rouquier Term II: Simon Riche, Raphael Rouquier